-Writing Fellows Courses, Spring 2019
+Writing Fellows Courses, Fall 2019

 One of many student-driven organizations at Brown, Writing Fellows work in a spirit of collegiality, helping to extend intellectual discourse beyond the classroom.
 Mutually engaged, Fellows and Fellowees ultimately do more than focus on writing; they shape their own and each other’s education, and in so doing they help to keep vibrant what is most unique and valuable about Brown.
 As peers, Fellows serve as sympathetic readers, providing informed, constructive criticism directed toward the argumentation, analysis, organization, clarity and style of papers.
 After drafts of papers are returned, Writing Fellows meet with each of their Fellowees in conference.
 These conferences provide a chance to discuss revision strategies and work through additional concerns.

-ENGL 0900: Critical Reading and Writing I: The Academic Essay
+ENGL 0900 Critical Reading and Writing I: The Academic Essay

 - Professor: Austin Jackson

 - This course provides an introduction to university-level writing.
 Students produce and revise multiple drafts of essays, practice essential skills of paragraph organization, and develop techniques of critical analysis and research.
 Readings from a wide range of texts in literature, the media, and academic disciplines.
 Assignments move from personal response papers to formal academic essays.
 Enrollment limited to 17.
 Banner registrations after classes begin require instructor approval.
 S/NC.
 FYS